bevyengine/bevy-website/release-content/0.15/release-notes/14071_Uniform_mesh_sampling.md

 <!-- Uniform mesh sampling -->
 <!-- https://github.com/bevyengine/bevy/pull/14071 -->

-The surfaces of rendering meshes can be randomly sampled.
-This can be used, for instance, in order to determine the placements of scenery or particle effects.
+The surfaces of meshes can now be randomly sampled.
+This can be used for things like placing scenery or particle effects.

-This is comprised of two individual pieces:
+This consists of:

-- The `Mesh::triangles` method allows the extraction of a `Mesh`'s list of triangles (`Triangle3d`).
+1. The `Mesh::triangles` method, which allows the extraction of a `Mesh`'s list of triangles (`Triangle3d`).
-- The `UniformMeshSampler` type allows the creation of a [`Distribution`] that uniformly samples points in space (`Vec3`) from a collection of triangles.
+2. The `UniformMeshSampler` type, which allows the creation of a [`Distribution`] that uniformly samples points in space (`Vec3`) from a collection of triangles.

 The functionality comes from putting these together:

 ```rust
 let mut rng = StdRng::seed_from_u64(8765309);